feniljain/knowledge-base/linux/kernel/eBPF/README.md

 - Schedule bpftrace programs on your kubernetes cluster using the kubectl: https://github.com/iovisor/kubectl-trace
 - Presentations and docs on BPF: https://github.com/iovisor/bpf-docs/
 - eBPF Steering Committee: https://github.com/ebpf-io/bsc
+- The Collector Project of Apache SkyWalking based on the eBPF: https://github.com/apache/skywalking-rover

 ## Reddit and twitter threads: